Send an Email

 standard in the future.

-To create breathing room, the region must reduce ozone-forming nitrogen oxide (NOx) emissions.
+To create Breathing Room, the region must reduce ozone-forming nitrogen oxide (NOx) emissions.
 The pie chart below shows that most of the region's NOx emissions come from Mobile Sources like cars, trucks, tractors, and other types of vehicles and equipment.
-So, reducing pollution from vehicles and equipment will be especially important to improve local air quality.
+So, reducing pollution from vehicles and equipment is especially important to improve local air quality.

-will lead the Charlotte region's participation in Advance and will work with
+leads the Charlotte region's participation in Advance and works with